rafaelpacinii/letterboxd-webscraping/README.md

-# letterboxd-webscraping
+# Letterboxd Webscraping
-Colecting data from all movies of letterboxd.com website.
+Colecting data from movies of letterboxd.com website.